pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 3. Create a text file with the text editor of your choice in the \<local filepath\>\\\<platform\>-demo\\\<pega-distribution-image\> folder where you extracted the Pega distribution on your local system.

-From this folwder, you can list the folder content and see folders for Pega archives, Images, rules, and scripts.
+From this folder, you can list the folder content and see folders for Pega archives, Images, rules, and scripts.

 ![](media/152260ae774fe07d717f1b31b5560f25.png)